 You know you’re being successful at Inbound PR when your staff are getting proactive calls and emails from the outlets you normally work with, asking if you’ve got any great clients or stories that are a fit for a piece they’re working on.
-One of the greatest examples of Inbound PR is Peter Shankman’s creation, Help a Reporter Out (HARO) (now a Vocus company).
+One of the greatest examples of Inbound PR is Peter Shankman’s creation, Help a Reporter Out (HARO).
 He built an entire mailing list that reporters can proactively ask for help on, and sources can respond.
 He reversed the model of going out and pitching; hundreds of reporters a day now pitch HARO first.

 How do you get started with Inbound PR?